ondemandenv/ondemandenv.github.io/articles/x-ops-railroading-software-architecture.md

 - **Solutions that make everything worse** while looking professional
 - **Metrics that make failure look like success**

+**Real-World Example**: A large B2B SaaS organization's platform team spent 1.5 years building an *"internal developer portal"* — essentially a frontend over Terraform and Jenkins.
+During that time, they shipped zero features that unblocked or accelerated product teams.
+Their weekly demos were full of buzzwords: *"Developer experience,"* *"Golden path,"* *"Self-service."* Real product engineers started bypassing them out of frustration, writing their own infrastructure scripts.
+When asked about product impact, the platform lead responded: *"We're enforcing global governance."*

 #### The Portal Theater Pattern

 IDPs follow a predictable **theater vs. reality** pattern: